Starting a new project on DW with Rapido

 If the settings are not set up correctly before enrichment of the products, it can be a problem if you decide to change the field settings later, as information can be inherited in a wrong way or some fields can be reset and their information lost

 This step is to avoid wasting time and cleaning up product information.

 Go to Settings > Ecommerce > Advanced configuration > Fields and configure your field settings.
 You can also use this guide.

 Step 8: Product enrichment (demo data)

 Enrich your demo products in your PIM product structure.
 You can use the different view modes and the bulk edit tool to enrich the different variants and language versions of your products.

 Enrich your demo products in PIM.
 Remember the following elements:

 - Translation if applicable multiple currencies / languages

 - Product fields / product categories fields

-Follow this guide to ensure that you place the information correctly and in the right language, and you can also read about the different view modes and the Bulk edit tool.
+Read this section about enrichment in PIM to ensure that you place the information correctly and in the right language.
+You can also read about the different view modes and the Bulk edit tool.